↓

 First Karasek sitar

-Sitar Factory Posted on Saturday, 12 May 2012 by AnandaTuesday, 5 January 2016
+SiTAR FAcToRY Posted on Saturday, 12 May 2012 by AnandaTuesday, 5 January 2016

 Tony Karasek, an american performing artist and technician with 30 years experience in instrument repairs and maintenance has finally made his first sitar.
 He writes: